jjimenezshaw/Leaflet.Control.Layers.Tree/README.md

 See that those strings can be html code, with unicode, images or whatever you want.

 #### `expandTree(overlays)`
 This method expands the tree.
 When `overlays` is `true` expands the overlays tree.
 Otherwise expands the baselayers tree.
+Returns `this`.

 #### `collapseTree(overlays)`
 This method collapses the tree.
 When `overlays` is `true` collapses the overlays tree.
 Otherwise collapses the baselayers tree.
+Returns `this`.

 #### `expandSelected(overlays)`
 This method expands only the selected item in the tree.
 When `overlays` is `true` affects the overlays tree.
 Otherwise affects the baselayers tree.
+Returns `this`.

 ## Tricks about the tree
 You can see an example of a baselayers tree (the javascript code) above.
 As every tree, you need a root node.
 If you don't want the root node to be displayed, but directly show its nodes in the control, add the attribute `noShow: true`.
 That makes sense only in the root node.